-The institution should provide a guided tour of all facilities that the institution owns and leases were classes are offered and students receive instruction or services.
+The institution should provide a guided tour of all facilities that the institution owns and leases where Career Technical Education (CTE) classes are offered, and students receive instruction or services.
 The Team will not need to tour facilities that are not under the control of the institution.
 For example, classes offered at a local business or high school would not be toured.
-KBOR or a designated representative will tour the main campus.
+A member of Board staff or a designated representative will tour the main campus.
 The Facilities Director should be part of the tour group.
 Individuals or small groups will tour off-campus sites.
 Tours should include a walk-through of representative classrooms, lab, shops, auditoriums, locker rooms, gyms, administrative and student service areas.
-All rest rooms are reviewed.
+All restrooms are reviewed.